-The rapid onset of the COVID-19 pandemic changed the way that businesses operate - and many of the changes are likely to remain.
+The rapid onset of the COVID-19 pandemic changed the way that businesses operate - and many of the changes are likely to have changed the Dutch labour market for good.
 With social distancing in place, offices closed and staff working from home, the face of the workplace changed practically overnight.
 What we now understand about the virus and how it spreads means we’ll need to make changes to our workplaces, so that we can welcome employees back again safely.

 Introducing physical changes is an obvious first step.
 Working stations will need to be at an appropriate distance and providing free hand sanitisers will help promote good hygiene practices among employees.
 But businesses must also address the concerns their employees have before inviting them back to the office and be empathetic in their communication.
 Work won’t be the same after the pandemic: times have changed, and employers need to change with them.